hrodrick/game-dev-tools/CASCADE.md

 ## General Notes
 - Please follow these styling guidelines for all new code and refactors unless otherwise specified.
 - If there are updates to the recommended instruction file format, please update this file accordingly.
+- We are using **SSG** (Static Site Generation) for the website via Next.js.
+- We are using Github as the repository.
+- We are using Vercel as the deployment platform.
+And it is integrated with Github to deploy automatically on push.
+The main branch is used for the production environment, the rest are used for the preview environment.